Chris Howard's Reef Aquarium System

 A Little History—Late 1980s and the 90s

-I set up my first marine aquarium with a sea anemone and a damsel fish in the mid-1980s, and my first successful reef aquarium (started in 1989 and ran for about 8 years) was a 160g glass tank with Metal Halides, mixed reef inhabitants (soft and hard corals, mostly Gulf/Florida stock with some Pacific corals, fish, fairly large Tridacna clam).
+I set up my first marine aquarium with a sea anemone and a damsel fish in the mid-1980s, moved on to corals and other inverts to a 40 gallon, then 60 gallon tank, and my largest reef aquarium (started in 1989 and ran for about 8 years) was a 160g glass tank with Metal Halides, mixed reef inhabitants (soft and hard corals, mostly Gulf/Florida stock with some Pacific corals, fish, fairly large Tridacna clam).
 This system evolved organically from smaller aquariums into a fairly complex system (for the time), with my original 15g tank acting as what today we would call a refugium (but back then it was a full lighted aquarium that ran off the sump in which I kept a couple kinds of algae, Caulerpa sp., etc).
 If I could characterize this system with one word it would be “experimentation”, or maybe even “unplanned”.
 Even so I was very diligent with the maintenance, and after a while, with moderate water changes, it pretty much ran itself.
 I built several protein skimmers–one was five-feet tall.
 I was constantly moving stuff around, building filters, playing around with the secondary lighting–actinics, grow bulbs, etc. My primaries were two Coralife metal halide pendant lamps.

 chrishoward-reefAquarium1993-4